nall/technical-indicators/README.md

 * `linkedTo:`
 Link each of the technical indicators (series) you wish to add, to the original dataset.
 * `algorithm:`
-Choose algorithm / name of the technical indicator you wish to use.
+Choose algorithm / name of the technical indicator you wish to use. `linear` is default.

 ### Algorithms